color sheet

 Design Philosophy (B2B)

 The design philosophy of modern jewelry boxes must consider three main functions: form, texture, and synergy.
-A simple square jewelry box is a reflection of a contemporary brand identity, the minimalist design has clean lines, while the matte finish has a tactile quality, which delivers a premium quality experience before the box is opened.
+A simple square jewelry box is a reflection of a contemporary brand identity, the warm minimalist interior design has clean lines, while the matte finish has a tactile quality, which delivers a premium quality experience before the box is opened.

 The creation of design for custom-made jewelry boxes requires the use of equal amounts of technical design skills as well as innovations in the use of materials; meaning your Logo must be displayed as closely as possible using highly contrasting black and/or white on satin or velvet lining with razor sharp edges.